allegroai/clearml-docs/docs/guides/clearml_agent/reproduce_exp.md

 <br/>

+Sometimes, you may need to recreate your experiment environment on a different machine, but you haven't committed your code.

-When you run your code with ClearML, ClearML logs everything needed to reproduce your experiment and its environment: uncommitted changes, used packages, and more.
+ClearML logs everything needed to reproduce your experiment and its environment (uncommitted changes, used packages, and more), making it easy to  reproduce your experiment's execution environment using ClearML.

-You can also easily reproduce your experiment's execution environment using ClearML.
+You can reproduce the execution environment of any experiment you’ve run with ClearML on any workload:
-Sometimes, you may need to recreate your experiment environment in your machine, but you haven't committed your code.
-If you have ClearML integrated into your code, and have run your experiment a few times, you can reproduce any of your experiment run's executions environments anywhere.

-This is what you have to do:
-1. Go to the [WebApp](../../webapp/webapp_overview.md), to the experiment page of the task you want to reproduce locally
+1. Go to the experiment page of the task you want to reproduce in the [ClearML WebApp](../../webapp/webapp_overview.md),
    :::tip
    Use the UI's [filtering and sorting](../../webapp/webapp_exp_table.md#filtering-columns) to find the best performing experiments
    :::
 1. Copy the desired experiment's ID
-1. Use the ClearML Agent's [`build`](../../clearml_agent/clearml_agent_ref.md#build) command to rebuild the experiment.
-   Input the experiment's ID and the target local folder, where the experiment will be stored
+1. Use the ClearML Agent's [`build`](../../clearml_agent/clearml_agent_ref.md#build) command to rebuild the experiment's execution environment.
+Input the experiment's ID and the target local folder, where the environment will be created

    ```commandline
    clearml-agent build --id <task_id> --target <target_folder>